 - Animating text with After Effects

-- Using and customizing animation presets
+- Using animation presets

 - Extruding 3D text in After Effects

 - Creating titles in Premiere Pro